-Our pool is finally finished (just in time for fall, lol), and I’m so incredibly happy with how it turned out!
+We finally finished the pool and back yard of my dreams!
+I’m so incredibly happy with how it turned out.
 We’ve had loads of questions about the size, deck details, furniture and more.
 Grab a cup of coffee my friends and join me for our pool reveal tour.

 I was lucky enough to grow up with a pool in our backyard; living in the Okanagan, we turned into fishes in the summertime!
 Our wrinkled toes were evidence of hours well spent in the pool with underwater tea parties, endless flips and giggles (especially when our granny was in the pool – she was the best sport, diving for pucks that we would throw in the shallow end for her – some of my favourite memories).